Russian ambassador Kislyak is leaving the US

 - He's been at the center of a firestorm over contacts with Trump team

+For a look into Russia's efforts to influence the US election, tune in to the CNN Special Report: "The Russian Connection: Inside The Attack On Democracy," Tuesday, June 27 at 10 p.m.
+ET.

-(CNN)The Russian Ambassador to the US at the center of a political firestorm over his encounters with associates of President Donald Trump is leaving his post and returning to Moscow.
+(CNN)The Russian Ambassador to the US at the center of a political firestorm over his encounters with associates of President Donald Trump is leaving his post, but Russia says the move is not unexpected.

-The Russian Foreign Ministry says Sergey Kislyak's departure after nine years in the job is part of a regular rotation "all planned in advance".
+Russian Foreign Ministry spokeswoman Maria Zakharova is clarifying reports that Russian Ambassador Sergey Kislyak is leaving his post in Washington and returning to Moscow.

+"The changing of an ambassador, especially to a major country, is a question of at least a year.
+It is all planned in advance.
+Especially when an ambassador has worked for a long time.
+No unplanned replacement of Russian ambassadors is taking place," she told CNN.

 The 66-year-old came under the spotlight when his communications with Trump's short-lived National Security Adviser Michael Flynn led to Flynn being fired for failing to be entirely up front about them.